labgem/microscope-user-doc/docs/content/mage/viewer.rst

 .. image:: img/img16.png

-How to use to Artemis to identify alternative Start codons ?
+How to use Artemis to identify alternative Start codons ?
 ------------------------------------------------------------

 Double click on an object to select it in the upper part of the window.
 The object is then positioned at its start position.